-Place the bigger pan on a medium heat, add 1-2 cooking spoon of vegetable oil, heat for 2 minutes, (divide cooked rice and fried vegetables into 2 or 3 batches).
-Add rice to the oil, then the divided stir fried vegetables and fry for about 2 minutes.
+Place the bigger pan on medium heat, add 1-2 cooking spoon of vegetable oil, heat for 2 minutes, (divide cooked rice and fried vegetables into 2 or 3 batches).
+Add rice to the oil, then the divided stir-fried vegetables and fry for about 2 minutes.

 Enjoy your Nigerian fried rice….